zhaozhuoran/arona-chat-open/README.md

 ## Repository Status

-This repository is a public synchronized build of Arona Chat.
+This is a public mirror of the Arona Chat project.

-- The upstream repository is private and is the source of active development.
-- This repository is updated periodically to reflect stable upstream versions.
+Development happens in a private upstream repository.
+This repo is periodically updated with stable versions.
-- Development does not happen here.

-## Issues and Pull Requests
+## Contributions

-- Issues are welcome for bug reports, feedback, or usage questions.
+- Issues are welcome for bug reports and feedback.
-- Pull requests are generally not accepted, as this repository is not used for active development.
+- Pull requests are not the primary workflow for this repository, as development is handled upstream.
-- Feature contributions should not be submitted here.

 ## Quick Start